-- 31. There are a number of statutory instruments made under HSWA that expand on the general HSWA principles, most significantly the 'Railways and Other Guided Transport Systems (Safety) Regulations 2006' (ROGs).
-ROGs requirements for tramways are different than those for mainline or other non-mainline railways.
-These are summarised below; - Written safety management system: Tramways must establish a written safety management systems (SMS) proportionate to the nature and extent of their activities.
-This is the same as for mainline railways.
+34. There are a number of statutory instruments made under HSWA that expand on the general HSWA principles, most significantly the 'Railways and Other Guided Transport Systems (Safety) Regulations 2006' (ROGS).
+ROGS requirements for tramways are different than those for mainline or other non-mainline railways.
+These are summarised below;

+- Written safety management system: Tramways must establish written safety management systems (SMS) proportionate to the nature and extent of their activities.
+This is the same as for mainline railways and metros.
 However, tramways (excluding tram-train) are not required to have safety certificates or safety authorisations issued by ORR before they start operation.
-As tram-train operates on the mainline network, they require to hold a safety certificate, but to ensure a proportionate approach is taken, the safety certificate is non-mainline rather than the mainline equivalent. - Risk assessment: In line with non-mainline railways, tramways must have a risk assessment process for introducing change that meets the specific requirements of ROGs and apply safety verification involving independent competent persons when required.
-This is different to the mainline railway, where safety verification has been replaced by the EU Common Safety Method for Risk Assessment (that includes independent scrutiny). - Approval of new works: ROGs does not provide any formal role for ORR to approach proposals.
+As tram-train operates on the mainline network, they require to hold a safety certificate, however to ensure a proportionate approach is taken, the safety certificate is non-mainline rather than the mainline equivalent.
+Where different companies undertake the operation and maintenance of a tramway each is required to have their own SMS for the activities that are their responsibility and need to cooperate to achieve overall safety of the system. - Risk assessment: In line with non-mainline railways, tramways must have a risk assessment process for introducing change that meets the specific requirements of ROGS and apply safety verification involving independent competent persons when required.
+This is different to the mainline railway, where safety verification has been replaced by the EU Common Safety Method for Risk Assessment (that includes independent scrutiny). - Approval of new works: ROGS does not provide any formal role for ORR to approve proposals.
 Unlike the mainline railway, the tram sector is subject to safety verification and competent person requirements when making significant changes to tramcars and infrastructure.
 However some legacy arrangements remain.
 Formal approval requirements for changes to tramways are not universal, and vary between the Acts and Orders that provided the systems with statutory authorisation.
 Where approvals are required, ORR is involved on behalf of Ministers.
-The mainline railway requires ORR to authorise new or major upgrades to rail vehicles and infrastructure under interoperability legislation.
+The mainline railway requires ORR to authorise new or major upgrades to rail vehicles and infrastructure under interoperability legislation. - Duty of Cooperation: the different parties involved in the operation and maintenance of tramways have a specific duty to cooperate to achieve safe operation of the tramway system.